lucasspinelli/room-meet-manager/README.md

 # room-meet-manager
-MAnager for rooms in Java with Angular
+Manager for rooms in Java with Angular